larsaars/KIP_EinfachErklaert/README.md

 pip install -r requirements.txt
 ```

-In the follwing some further explanation on the modules.
 #### Scrapers

-Scrapers
 The scrapers are designed to be executed on a regular basis (e.g., by weekly cron jobs on a server).
 The following table shows the most important scrapers with a short explanation and frequency:

 | **File**| **Functionality** |